Hazem-Hamada/Software-Engineering-Foundations-Roadmap/01-Programming-Foundations-Level-1/README.md

 ---
 ## 🚀 Next Step
-Moving forward to **Level 2** to start applying these foundational concepts in practice.
+Moving forward to **Course 2** to start applying these foundational concepts in practice.